I am a research scientist in machine learning at Snap Research.

 Professional Services & Activities

-Program Committee Member: International Joint Conferences on Artificial Intelligence (IJCAI) 2017, IJCAI 2015
+Program Committee Member: International Joint Conferences on Artificial Intelligence (IJCAI) 2015, IJCAI 2017, IJCAI 2018, IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2018

-Reviewer: Journal of Machine Learning Research (JMLR), IEEE Transactions on Image Processing (TIP), Knowledge and Information Systems (KAIS), Pattern Recognition, Machine Vision and Applications (Springer Journal)
+Reviewer: Journal of Machine Learning Research (JMLR), IEEE Transactions on Image Processing (TIP), Pattern Recognition (PR), Knowledge and Information Systems (KAIS), Machine Vision and Applications (Springer Journal)

 Reviewer and Organizer: ACM Multimedia Workshop on Surreal Media and Virtual Cloning, in conjunction with ACM Multimedia 2010